Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Brittany?" she asked, aghast at the thought.

 "No, the pregnant one.
-Ferbie, or whatever," he replied, rolling his eyes.
+Ferbie, or whatever," he said at last, rolling his eyes.